 Most symptoms are caused by the buildup of fluid and the thickening of pericardial layers.
 The presence of any of these symptoms should be followed by a visit to the doctor with recommended screenings such as an X-ray or CT scan.

 The following symptoms may indicate pericardial mesothelioma.
-However, they could also be a number of other heart conditions.
+However, they could also mean a number of other heart conditions.
 If you experience these symptoms, make an appointment with your physician immediately.

 - Heart palpitations or irregular heartbeat (arrhythmia)